k11v/dsa/leetcode.com/28-find-the-index-of-the-first-occurrence-in-a-string/README.md

 - code: 3m 38s
 - not get solution: 7m 38s
 ---
+Time spent on tasks: 20m 18s

+Notes:

-`strings.Index` could be used to solve it with the standard library.
+- `strings.Index` could be used to solve it with the standard library.

-Z-function could be used to solve it with linear time.
+- Z-function could be used to solve it with linear time.